How to Create an Information Board for Your School: Traditional vs. On-Display

 It’s good to consider first and foremost what you actually need to share and how to do it best.
 Likewise, consider what shouldn’t or doesn’t need to be included.
 Cut out the clutter and highlight the most important items when creating your information board.

-Lastly, in order to really pin down what works, take surveys with students and staff and ask key questions about what works, what they can remember from the ones they last saw, and what they prefer.
+Lastly, in order to really pin down what works, take surveys with students and staff and ask key questions about what they can remember from the last information board they saw, and what they prefer.
 That way, you’ll be delivering what works best for your specific demographic.

 Information Board Design